|

 Dates

-There are no set dates for this project, although we always organize
+There are no set arrival/departure dates for this project, but please

-food/supplies/etc. Please note no arrivals or departures over weekends
+note no arrivals or departures over weekends (Saturdays and Sundays).

-required to sign an indemnity form acknowledging and accepting the
+Volunteers are required to sign an indemnity form acknowledging and

-consequences of working in close contact with wild animals.
+accepting the consequences of working in close contact with wild

 Transport